Your local destination for advanced stroke care

 - Highly-skilled health care professionals with extensive stroke training

 Our list of professionals include Emergency Room Physicians with specialized training in Stroke Care, Board-Certified Vascular Neurologists and Neurocritical care Physicians.

 We provide our patients with access to the latest clot retrieval techniques, clot busting medications, as well as life-saving neurosurgical procedures.

-- Teleneurology partnership forged with USC’s Keck School of Medicine
+- Teleneurology partnership forged with Keck Medicine of USC

-This partnership with USC allows our doctors, nurses and patients to interact via video connection directly with the world-class physicians at USC for additional life-saving care.
+This partnership with Keck Medicine allows our doctors, nurses and patients to interact via video connection directly with the world renowned physicians of the Keck School of Medicine of USC for critical, life-saving care.

 - Integrated Video Remote Interpretation (VRI) Services to perform multiple-specialty sessions and telestroke examinations

 Thanks to our partnership with Language Access Network, MHG now has the ability to perform telestroke examinations in over 250 languages, including American Sign Language.
 Because of the Carenection platform which supports multiple specialty sessions, all this is available at the push of a button.